programming-notes/user-registration-and-authentication-challenge/README.md

 ### Working with Sessions
-In the vanilla world of HTTP, our web applications don't recognize when two requests come from the same browser; they treat each request the same way.
-In this challenge, we'll learn to use [sessions][] in Sinatra, which store data using [HTTP cookies][].
-We use cookies to retain state across web requests—in this challenge, we'll use them so that our application recognizes that a user is logged in.
+HTTP is a [stateless protocol][], meaning that each request-response cycle is independent of all other requests and responses.
+Servers don't remember which clients made which requests or to whom they've sent which responses.
+But, we know that if we log into a website, the application knows that we're logged in.
+In other words, our logged-in state is preserved across multiple requests.
+How does this happen?

+In this challenge, we'll learn to track whether or not a user is logged in using [sessions][] in Sinatra, which store data using HTTP cookies.
+[Cookies][HTTP cookies] are used to retain state across web requests.
+Cookies are passed back-and-forth between client and server in HTTP headers.
+The server sets a cookie and sends it to the client as part of the response.
+Then with its next request, the client sends the cookie back to the server.
+In this manner, we're able to manage state across multiple request-response cycles.

 ### Protecting User Data